 Lectures are free and open to the public.
 They take place in the Henry Art Gallery auditorium at 7pm.

 Date links will take you to the information for that lecture.
 Registration is not required, but it does help us estimate attendance.
-Use the RSVP links to sign up.
+Use the RSVP links (now removed) to sign up.

-- February 14 – Dyani White Hawk, Keith BraveHeart, Micheal Two Bulls, RSVP
+- February 14 – Dyani White Hawk, Keith BraveHeart, Micheal Two Bulls

 The Henry is a place for all visitors to enjoy, learn, and be inspired.
 The museum is fully accessible by wheelchair, and strives to provide services and accommodations for anyone who needs assistance.
 Per the request of this artist, whose work addresses the issues of translation from spoken language to written language, this program will not include Real-Time Captioning.
 Moreover, the artist would like to give unique pieces of her new publication to individuals who request it.
 Please notify the staff of particular needs or concerns you may have or to receive this publication.